0xShun/0xShun/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=1B91A9&lines=Novice+Security+Researcher;Software+Engineer;DFIR+Aspirant;Python+Developer;Network+Engineer;Information+Technology+Student;)](https://git.io/typing-svg)

 I am an **Information Technology student** in my second year at Eastern Visayas State University in Tacloban City.
-When I'm not doing schoolwork, I'm learning and practicing i.t topics like *programming*, *networking engineering*, *databases*, *operating systems*, *UI/UX design*, and so on.
+When I'm not doing acads, I'm learning and practicing i.t topics like *programming*, *networking engineering*, *databases*, *operating systems*, and so on.
+My research focus/areas of interest are in *Web Security*, *Network Security*, *Digial Forensics*, *Reverse Engineering*, *Back-end Development*

-In addition, I participate in cybersecurity challenges and exercises on platforms such as [Cyberdefenders](https://cyberdefenders.org/), [BlueTeamLabs.Online](https://blueteamlabs.online/), [LetsDefend](https://letsdefend.io/), and others.
+In addition, I participate in cybersecurity CTFs and exercises on platforms such as [Cyberdefenders](https://cyberdefenders.org/), [BlueTeamLabs.Online](https://blueteamlabs.online/), [LetsDefend](https://letsdefend.io/), and others.
 My profiles on said platforms can be found here: [Profiles](https://linktr.ee/m1cx)

 ### What I'm doing currently
 I'm currently preparing for the Security+ and CCNA exams.
 After passing the aforementioned exams, I intend to take the CompTIA CySA+ and EC-Council Computer Hacking Forensic Investigator exams.